 Let's discuss these differences in more detail:

-- Tiles can display live data from their app.
-However, not all tiles are animated all the time.
+- Tiles can display live data from their apps.
+However, not all Windows tiles are animated all the time.
 Users can turn off the display of live data if they want to.

 - Tiles can be a lot larger than shortcuts.
 You can resize them using the four available sizes, while traditional shortcuts only support two sizes.